-2. Tuition fee policy
+3. Tuition fee policy

-Oaklands College has set its tuition fees in accordance with the ESFA's fees assumptions, which remain at 50%.
+Oaklands College has set its tuition fees in accordance with the ESFA's fees assumptions.
 The College continues to monitor the price elasticity of adult learning.
 The risk for the College is that demand falls off as fees are increased.
 This will impact on the Growth Strategy of the College.